mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-service-account/README.md

 Resource for managing [Project Service Accounts](https://www.mongodb.com/docs/api/doc/atlas-admin-api-v2/operation/operation-createprojectserviceaccount) for a MongoDB Atlas project.
 Project service accounts provide programmatic access to project-level resources and are used for automation, CI/CD pipelines, and service-to-service authentication within a specific project scope.

+**Note:** Deleting this resource only unassigns the Service Account from the project, but doesn't delete it from the organization.

 ## Requirements

 To securely give CloudFormation access to your Atlas credentials, you must